SripriyaPKulkarni/errorcollector-junit-selenium-testing-java/README.md

 Have Feedback?
 Feel free to fork the repo and contribute to make it better!
-Email to himanshu[dot]sheth[at]gmail[dot]com for any queries or ping me on the following social media sites:
+Email to sripriyapkulkarni@gmail.com for any queries or ping me on the following social media sites:

 Twitter: @PriyaKulkarni01
 LinkedIn: @sripriyapkulkarni